earthsteading/Performance-Solutions/PBDR-HempCrete.md

 Written acknowledgement and agreement of the PBDB have been received from the above stakeholders in writing prior to completion of the PBDR.

-2. Description of Building and Building Characteristic
+## Description of Building and Building Characteristic
-    4. Principle Building Characteristics

 The proposed building will have 2 storeys contained, a rise in storeys of 2 and an effective height of approximately 4.2metres.